-An Italian court has cleared Austrian ski federation president Peter Schroecksnadel and biathlon chief Markus Gandler of any involvement in the blood-doping scandal at the 2006 Turin Games.
+TURIN, Italy – An Italian court cleared Austrian ski federation president Peter Schroecksnadel and biathlon chief Markus Gandler of any involvement in the blood-doping scandal at the 2006 Turin Games.

-Following a court case Friday in Susa, near Turin, the Austrian federation says, "the trial has shown that many accusations against Austria ski federation representatives were false."
+Following the court proceedings Friday in Susa, near Turin, the Austrian federation said in a statement that the verdict proves that "many accusations against Austria ski federation representatives were false."

-At the 2006 Olympics, Italian police raided the Austrian cross-country and biathlon team lodgings, seizing doping products and equipment.
+At the 2006 Olympic, Italian police raided the Austrian cross-country and biathlon team lodgings, seizing a large amount of doping products and equipment.

-The police action brought an investigation that led the IOC to impose lifetime bans on four athletes.
-One of the penalties was reduced to a four-year ban by the Court of Arbitration for Sport.
+An investigation into the matter led the IOC to impose lifetime bans on four athletes.
+One of the penalties was later reduced to a four-year ban by the Court of Arbitration for Sport.

 The IOC also fined the Austrian Olympic Committee $1 million for failing to prevent the blood-doping violations.